-Refrigeration Power Supply Inlet is the refrigeration's system power supply connection and on/off switch.
-This is used to with a line cord provide power to the refrigeration system and to turn the system on or off.
+Refrigeration Power Supply Inlet is the refrigeration system's power supply connection and on/off switch.
+This is used with a line cord to provide power to the refrigeration system and to turn the system on or off.

-Setpoint is the temperature pre-set on the thermostat or in-cab control feature.
+Setpoint is the temperature preset on the thermostat or in-cab control feature.
 This is the desired body interior air temperature.